Deutherius/FrameCompTesting/README.md

 Bonus picture - this is what happens when you "cool your frame" too quickly:
 ![20210824_200734](https://user-images.githubusercontent.com/61467766/130668068-1436aa03-c8e6-497e-83dd-569352a72db8.jpg)

-# Chirp - longer smoothing time
+# Chirp testing - longer smoothing time

 Alch3my suggested a longer than default smoothing time for frame comp, so I put in 10 seconds.
 Thermistor out, start the print, wait for a few layers (I like my PEI), thermistor back in.
 Instant chirping.
 Disable frame comp, chirping is gone.